 Safeguarding at the RAD

 Safeguarding is everyone’s responsibility.
-If you have a concern about a child, you should report it to LADO or to the Police.
+If you have a concern about a child, you should report it to the local authority child protection services or to the Police.
 Many people worry, “What if I am wrong?” but if we take a child-centred approach to safeguarding, we should all be asking, “What if I am right?”
-By raising a concern, you could be protecting not just one child but future children:
+By raising a concern, you could be protecting not just one child, but future children.

 - If a child is in immediate danger, call the police on 999.

 - Contact your local child protection services.
 Their contact details can be found on the website for the local authority the child lives in.

 - Contact the police.
 They will assess the situation and take the appropriate action to protect the child.